Jim Stack: Minnesota Timberwolves

 Stack was hired to be the general manager of the Minnesota Timberwolves in July 2004.
 Stack was given a contract extension by the team in 2005, but was demoted to scout in September 2009.

 Personal life

-Stack is the uncle of Frank Kaminsky who currently plays for the NBA's Phoenix Suns.
+Stack is the uncle of Frank Kaminsky who formerly played for the NBA's Phoenix Suns.
 Stack's sister Karen Stack Umlauf, who also played college basketball at Northwestern, began working for the Chicago Bulls in 1985 as an assistant for Jerry Krause and later the Senior Director of Basketball Administration for the team.
 She served as an assistant coach for the Bulls.

 In September 2004, Stack was convicted of misdemeanor battery for his involvement in altercation with another man at a youth baseball game in Schaumburg, Illinois on July 4, 2004.
 Stack was sentenced to one-year court supervision and ordered to visit terminally ill children at a local hospital in December 2004 when the Timberwolves were scheduled to play the Bulls in Chicago.